How to Get a 203k Loan in 6 Steps (And What Else to Consider As a Buyer)

 6 steps to getting a 203(k) loan

-Every home, repair project, and borrower are different.
+Every home, repair project, and borrower is different.
 But the process of getting a 203(k) loan does tend to follow some broad outlines.
 Here are the steps to getting a 203(k) loan.

-- Identify and get pre-approved by a 203(k)-friendly lender.
-Check’s HUD’s online search tool to find a local lender who’s done a 203(k) loan in the last year.
+1. Identify and get pre-approved by a 203(k)-friendly lender.
+Check HUD’s online search tool to find a local lender who’s done a 203(k) loan in the last year.

-- Get an appraiser — this will be ordered by the lender — to tell you the value of the home before and after improvements.
+5. Get an appraiser — the lender will order one — to determine the home’s value before and after improvements.

-Part of the proceeds of the loan will go to pay the seller.
-The rest will go into escrow and will pay the contractors as work is completed.
+Part of the loan proceeds will pay the seller.
+The rest will go into escrow and be paid to the contractors as work is completed.

 Some details will be different depending on whether you have a standard or limited 203(k) loan.
 For instance, a limited 203(k) borrower must occupy the home while repairs are done.

 After moving in and starting work, you may still have to make updates.
-For instance, change orders are required when the requirements for completing a repair turn out to be different than originally envisioned.
+For instance, change orders are required when the requirements for completing a repair are different from what was originally envisioned.

 Getting change orders approved by the lender can be time-consuming and frustrating.
 That’s one reason why it’s important to be thorough when preparing project estimates.